unosquare/tubular/README.md

 * Easy to implement inline editors, page or popup forms totally bound to your grid.
 * Basic services like **Print and Export to CSV** in client-side.
 * Independent backend platform (.NET and Node.js)
-* Compatible with modern browsers (Chrome, Firefox and Edge).
-We are not supporting old browsers like Internet Explorer, you may need include some polyfills.
+* Compatible with modern browsers (Chrome, Firefox, and Edge).
+We are not supporting old browsers like Internet Explorer, you may need to include some polyfills.

 Developing with .NET as backend? check [Tubular DotNet](https://github.com/unosquare/tubular-dotnet) project.